truenas/documentation/content/SCALE/GettingStarted/Configure/UIConfigurationSCALE.md

 ### Adding Aliases or Static IP Addresses
 Static IP addresses and aliases provide different support for various network applications.
 {{< enterprise >}}
 SCALE Enterprise HA systems use a virtual IP (VIP) to maintain access to the UI even if the system fails over to the standby controller.
-This VIP address might experience a minor blip at failover but you do not need to log in with the standby controller IP address to gain access to the UI after a failover.
+This VIP address might experience a minor blip at failover, but you do not need to log in with the standby controller IP address to gain access to the UI after a failover.
 {{< /enterprise >}}
 You can configure a network interface with a static IP or add an alias IP address on the same screen in the SCALE UI.
 For more information on when to use an alias or a static IP address, see [Managing Interfaces]({{< relref "ManagingInterfaces.md" >}}).

 ## Setting Up Storage

 TrueNAS SCALE requires at least one storage pool.
-We recommend creating the required pool and then planning the rest of your storage needs before you move to adding sharing, container applications, virtual machines, or begin storing data.
+We recommend creating the required pool and then planning the rest of your storage needs before you move on to adding sharing, container applications, virtual machines, or begin storing data.
 When planning your data storage, consider the type of data sharing you want to do, any container applications you might want to deploy, and how you want to organize stored data.

 The storage creation process begins with creating a pool and then adding the datasets or zvols as needed.
-Creating your intial storage is [explained here]({{< relref "SetUpStorageScale.md" >}}).
+Creating your initial storage is [explained here]({{< relref "SetUpStorageScale.md" >}}).

 ### Setting the System Dataset

 SCALE assigns the root parent dataset of the first created pool as the system dataset.
-If your system has enough disks to add more pools, you can [change the system dataset]({{< relref "AdvancedSettings.md" >}}) to a different root parent dataset for a another pool.
+If your system has enough disks to add more pools, you can [change the system dataset]({{< relref "AdvancedSettings.md" >}}) to a different root parent dataset for another pool.

 ## Setting Up Shares
 After setting up your system storage, you can [configure data sharing]({{< relref "SetUpSharing.md" >}}) using one of the sharing protocols available in SCALE.